singmak/singmak.github.io/_posts/2020-11-8-common-lambda-issues.md

 ---
 layout: post
-title: Common issues on AWS Lambda
+title: Common issues of AWS Lambda
 ---

 Now that I have already developed multiple API services with AWS Lambda, I know how it's like to develop a Lambda service.
-Indeed, AWS Lambda is easy to get started for people like me, who didn't have any backend development experience, since I don't need to know anything about how a server should work and just need to focus on implementing the API with the language that I know already (JavaScript) and I can just deploy it easily with [Serverless framework](https://www.serverless.com).
+Indeed, AWS Lambda is easy to get started for people who didn't have any backend development experience, since we don't need to know anything about how to set up a server and just need to focus on implementing the API and we can just deploy it easily with [Serverless framework](https://www.serverless.com) or even just do the coding on AWS web console.
 However, as I have a bit more experience with Lambda, I realize that Lambda is not as easy as it looks like, while Lambda make it easy to deploy an API service without setting up a new server, it also has some limitations and introduce some new challenges and issues that I need to solve during the development of the Lambda services.

-Here are a list of common issues and summary of how to solve them:
+Here are a list of common issues and how to solve them:

 ### Too many resources ###

-I have no concept of micro-service when I develop my first Lambda service.
-It doesn't take long for me to add like 30 APIs to the service.
+When I developed my first Lambda service, it didn't take long for me to add like 30 APIs to the service.
 It was all good when I was testing locally, until I tried to deploy it and this error popped up on the terminal:
 ```
 Error --------------------------------------------------